What is leukemia

 Diagnosis of leukemia

-Your doctor will do a physical examination, order blood tests, and if the results are suspicious, he will order imaging tests and a bone marrow biopsy.
+Your doctor will do a physical examination, and order blood tests, and if the results are suspicious, he will order imaging tests and a bone marrow biopsy.

 Your doctor will ask you about any symptoms you are experiencing and check for swollen lymph nodes.
 Your doctor may also look at your gums to see if they are swollen or bleeding, and look for bruises or a small red rash (petechiae) and signs of splenomegaly.
 You may not have many or any obvious symptoms if you have early-stage chronic leukemia.
 Symptoms can also be relatively common for many other illnesses, such as feeling tired or having flu-like symptoms that don’t improve.